Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

-As indicated in figure~4 in the paper by A.~Patel~\etal~\cite{Patel_2025}, the time of the fragments reaching the core region is in the order of a few ms. The case shown in figure~4 is for a pellet with a velocity of 200~m/s, while $\acs{vpellet} = 466$~m/s ($25^{\circ}$, rectangular head) for \#41014, hence the fragments reach the $q = 2$ rational surface even earlier than the 2~ms. However, as shown in figure~19 in that paper, the density close to the magnetic axis does not start to increase before 8~ms after fragment arrival for a 100\%~\acs{D2} injection with 270~m/s.
+As indicated in figure~4 in the paper by A.~Patel~\etal~\cite{Patel_2025}, the time of the fragments reaching the core region is in the order of a few ms. The case shown in figure~4 is for a pellet with a velocity of 200~m/s, while $\text{v}_\textrm{pellet} = 466$~m/s ($25^{\circ}$, rectangular head) for \#41014, hence the fragments reach the $q = 2$ rational surface even earlier than the 2~ms. However, as shown in figure~19 in that paper, the density close to the magnetic axis does not start to increase before 8~ms after fragment arrival for a 100\%~$\textrm{D}_2$ injection with 270~m/s.
+This delayed increase is attributed to the comparably slow time scale of the diffusive transport of heat and particles after the material is deposited around $\Psi_\text{N} = 0.8$, 3~ms after the injection~\cite{Patel_2025}.
 Therefore the strong increase in the central plasma density is a promising candidate for the trigger of this event.

-The \ac{PME} in our reference discharge \#41014, takes place rather late after the fragment arrival.
-Earlier times of the \ac{PME} -- around 5~ms and earlier -- are also observed.
+The PME in our reference discharge \#41014, takes place rather late after the fragment arrival.
+Earlier times of the PME -- around 5~ms and earlier -- are also observed.